 If there is a Season 3, Castle Rock will also most likely cast a King veteran in a major role.
 Skarsgård is Pennywise in the movie adaptations of It, Sissy Spacek of Carrie fame joined Season 1, and Robbins of Shawshank Redemption just met his fate (well, kind of) as Pop in Season 2.
 While perhaps movie stars like Jack Nicholson of The Shining, Tom Hanks of The Green Mile, and Johnny Depp of Secret Window wouldn't be interested in a TV series, there are still plenty of other A-list actors from King's numerous onscreen adaptations who could join Castle Rock in a significant role.

 Before a Season 3 of Castle Rock can occur though, the town's surviving people must stop the vessels.
-And even if their reign ends, the devil-like Kid is sure to be back to terrorize other King characters in future installments.
+And even if their reign ends, the devil-like Kid is sure to be back to frighten other King characters in future installments.